Amrita42/Amrita42/README.md

 - 👋 Hi, I am Amrita and I work at Red Hat as a User Documentation Developer.
 I have worked on software defined storage product Ceph and am currently working on OpenShift.
 - 👀 I’m currently learning OpenShift.
+- I am an avid learning and also learning Python.
 - 📫 Contact me at asakthiv@redhat.com

 <!---